Steven Souza Jr.: Tampa Bay Rays

 On December 19, 2014, the Nationals traded Souza and Travis Ott to the Tampa Bay Rays in a three-team trade, in which the San Diego Padres traded Joe Ross and a player to be named later (Trea Turner) to the Nationals, the Padres traded Jake Bauers, Burch Smith, and René Rivera to the Rays, and the Padres received Wil Myers, Ryan Hanigan, and Jose Castillo from the Rays.

 In 2015, Souza started the season as an opening day starter, with his first home run as a Ray hitting the hotel in Rogers Centre.
 In August 2015, Souza was placed on the disabled list with a broken hand.
-Overall, Souza played in 110 games, batting .225/.318/.399 with 16 home runs, 40 RBIs, and 12 steals, playing mainly in right field.
+Overall, Souza played in 110 games, batting .225/.318/.399 with 16 home runs, 40 RBI, and 12 steals, playing mainly in right field.